PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TournamentFarmer.md

 ### Stop after earning this amount of money:

 After winning x amount of money, stop the program when the tournament is over.
 Money lost from losing a battle will not count toward this total.
 Set this to 0 to disable the setting.

+### Happy Hour H-Zoroark:

+Check this if you have an event Hisuian Zoroark setup from the above instructions.
+Do not check this option if you do not have the setup for this, as the program will not function.

 ### Go Home when Done: